 ASTRA got tricked by Rupert Murdoch

 Yes.
-Sky Channel left all of the European cable tv networks, except for United Kingdom and Irland on 9th of February 1989.
-ASTRA however thought that this would be a new start on free tv in Europe.
+Sky Channel left all of the European cable tv networks, except for the United Kingdom and Irland on 9th of February 1989.
+ASTRA, however, thought that this would be a new start on free tv in Europe.
 But Rupert Murdoch had other plans after he bought 4 transponders.
 Sky Channel competed with channels like Super Channel and The Children’s Channel on cable television.
-However, in February 1989, Rupert Murdoch choose to close the channel in Europe on cable tv.
+However, in February 1989, Rupert Murdoch chooses to close the channel in Europe on cable tv.
 I remember how sad I became when I noticed that we out of sudden had no Sky Channel anymore.
-Now, Sky Channel continued to transmit only in UK and Ireland.
-Then rest of Europe ended up with Sky Europe on Eurosport channel for a short time until that one was gone!
+Now, Sky Channel continued to transmit only in the UK and Ireland.
+The rest of Europe ended up with Sky Europe on Eurosport channel for a short time until that one was gone!

 Sky Channel became Sky One in August 1989

 Sky Channel with this fantastic intro before the programs etc, disappeared from the Scandinavian cable networks in 1989!
-Then Rupert Murdoch changed Sky Channel’s name, and became simultaneously Sky 1 in August 1989.
-People in Scandinavia, with their own satellite dish could continue to watch the channel free to air for another couple of years via the ASTRA satellite.
-But that didn’t last long at all as Finally encoded channel and a UK program card of Sky was required by 1st of September 1993.
+Then Rupert Murdoch changed Sky Channel’s name and became simultaneously Sky 1 in August 1989.
+People in Scandinavia, with their own satellite dish, could continue to watch the channel free to air for another couple of years via the ASTRA satellite.
+But that didn’t last long at all as the Finally encoded channel and a UK program card of Sky was required by 1st of September 1993.
 Sky One is however still alive.
-The channel remain in the UK as one of the largest satellite channels.
+The channel remains in the UK as one of the largest satellite channels.